-Wrapper for minimization simulation.
+Wrapper for L-BFGS energy minimization.

-- tolerance (float, required) Stopping criteria value between iteration.
+- tolerance (float, required) Stopping criteria value between iterations.
 When the error between iteration is below this value, the minimization stops.
 (Default value: 1.0). - maxIteration (int, required) Number of maximum steps to be performed in the minimization simulation.
-(Default value: 1.0).
+(Default value: 0).